alexbowers/nova-multiple-dashboard/README.md

 If you run this, you'll get a `App/Nova/Dashboards` directory created, which will house your custom dashboards.

+Dashboards have a `public $order` variable you can use to set the order they appear in the navbar.
+See the `Dashboard` class for more.

 If you are another package creating a nova dashboard, you will need to register it using:

 ```php